Home » Las Vegas » Las Vegas Natural History Museum tickets

 Map of Las Vegas Natural History Museum

-Even though it is a relatively small Museum, there are many exhibits to see at the Las Vegas Natural History Museum.
+Even though it is a relatively small Museum, many exhibits exist at the Las Vegas Natural History Museum.

 Besides helping you with the exhibits’ location, the Museum map will also help you spot visitor services such as restrooms, souvenir shops, visitor assistance booths, etc.